-The vibrant yellow Barracuda cocktail consists of Rum, Galliano liqueur, pineapple juice, simple syrup, fresh lime juice, and Prosecco.
-The warm aroma of Rum and the addition of herbal notes from Galliano work beautifully with the tropical pineapple and lime juice.
-It is an outstanding drink invented and refined by Benito Cuppari.
+The vibrant yellow Barracuda Cocktail consists of rum, Galliano Liqueur, pineapple juice, simple syrup, fresh lime juice, and Prosecco.
+The full-bodied aroma of rum and the addition of herbal notes from Galliano work beautifully with the tropical pineapple and lime juice.

 - 1.5 oz Havana Club 3 years